-We’re talking about what our next steps are, and I spoke about the scientific and the technology and the product and the clinical milestones.
-But, I forgot to mention that it is essential that in parallel to that, we have a track of market discovery and pre-marketing activities.
+We’re talking about our next steps, and I spoke about the scientific and the technology and the product and the clinical milestones.
+But, I forgot to mention that it is essential that, in parallel to that, we have a track of market discovery and pre-marketing activities.

-We cannot sell our product until we have FDA approval, but we want to interact with our customers early.
-We want to understand the sales process, so we are ready to hit the road running once we get FDA approval.
+We cannot sell our product until FDA approval, but we want to interact with our customers early.
+In addition, we want to understand the sales process, so we are ready to hit the road running once we get FDA approval.

 I very much appreciate your taking the time to speak with us and sharing what’s going on at Leuko.
-Again, thank you very much, and please send updates.
+So, again, thank you very much, and please send updates.
 We love to keep in touch and share with our readers and listeners what you are up to.